Ireland says gap between EU and UK on Brexit

-The gap between Britain and the EU over Brexit is "very wide", Irish Prime Minister Leo Varadkar said on Friday, and the British government's Northern Irish allies poured cold water on suggestions the contentious border "backstop" could be reworked.
+The gap between Britain and the European Union over Brexit remains "very wide", Irish Prime Minister Leo Varadkar said on Friday, as British leader Boris Johnson prepared to make a renewed push to reach an exit deal with the bloc.
+Johnson will hold his first meeting with European Commission President Jean-Claude Juncker on Monday but signs of a breakthrough remained distant with his government's Northern Irish allies pouring cold water on suggestions the contentious border "backstop" could be reworked.

 Johnson says the border backstop must be replaced to reach any deal.
 The EU says any replacement must have the same effect, and so far London has offered no proposals that are good enough.
 "We always said we are willing to explore alternative arrangements ...
 But so far I think it is fair to say that what we are seeing falls very far short of what we need," Varadkar told Ireland's RTE radio in an interview.